 Complimentary and confidential valuation days are organised by the Vienna office, covering all areas proposed by the House, ranging from Impressionist and Modern Art, Furniture and Works of Art, Design, Ancient Paintings, Books or Contemporary Art, throughout the year.
 Artcurial specialists travel throughout Austria by simple appointment year round, to meet you in your home or at the Artcurial office.

-For a free and confidential valuation of your works of art and objects, our specialists are available at the Artcurial office in Munich, in video conference or at your home by appointment only.
+For a free and confidential valuation of your works of art and objects, our specialists are available in video conference or at your home by appointment only.

 A graduate in Art History from the University of Vienna and the Sorbonne, Caroline Messensee began her career in Parisian galleries (Galerie Karsten Greve, Galerie Lelong) before becoming curator.